Laws of Australian rules football: Deregistration

 Throughout Australia, there is a Player and Official Deregistration Policy, which allows players and officials with a poor tribunal record to be deregistered from playing football for life.

-As of 2011, this deregistration is automatically applied to any player or official who, since the age of 16, has been suspended for a cumulative total of 16 matches or more in any suburban, country or state league, or in the AFL, except that for the purpose of the cumulative total, suspensions in the AFL count only 50% of their value.
-Players may appeal for re-registration, but if successful a further suspension will result in deregistration without the right to a further appeal.
+As of 2025, this deregistration is automatically applied to any player or official who, since the age of 16, has been suspended for a cumulative total of 16 matches or more in any suburban, country or state league, or in the AFL, except that for the purpose of the cumulative total, suspensions in the AFL count only 75% of their value.
+Players may appeal for re-registration, but if successful a further suspension will result in deregistration without the right to any further appeal.

 The rule was first established in 2007, and is applied uniformly across all levels of football in Australia.

-Deregistration is only practiced in country and suburban football competitions; it is not practiced by the AFL as of 2019, as the deregistration policy was designed for serial aggressive offenders, not low-level repeat offenders.
-The AFL has not had a repeat offender issue at AFL level for over 20 years where a player has been receiving repeated lengthy suspensions for repeated behind-the-play offences.
+Deregistration is only practiced in country and suburban football competitions; it is not practiced by the AFL as of 2025, as the deregistration policy was designed for serial aggressive offenders, not low-level repeat offenders.
+The AFL has not had a serial aggressive offender issue at AFL level for over 30 years.